 Students who want to take a class or two for personal enrichment do not need to apply for admission.
-Once the class schedule is available, drop-in students can register for evening courses, Continuing and Community Education classes, or Centralia College East courses.
+Once the class schedule is available, drop-in students can register for Continuing and Community Education classes.
 For all other courses, drop-in students can register starting on the first day of open registration.
-A Class Registration form can be downloaded online.
+A Class Registration Form can be downloaded online or picked up in the Enrollment Services Office.
 Completed forms, along with a check, money order, or credit card number, can be sent to the address listed on the top of the form (no cash please).
 Mail-in registrations will be processed on a first-come, first-served basis.
 If the class is filled, payment will be returned.